jonathanfrakesjunior/Driv3r-Advance-Studio/README.md

 * Sound: "LS_Play (C) Logik State 2003", mixing rate 10512 Hz, songs "GBAMOD30" (RLE-coded channel columns).
 * Cutscenes: standard JPEG, only the SOS marker FFDA is stored as FF1A.

-## Mod: Vice City (mods/Driv3r - Vice City Mod.gba)

-Miami is completely replaced by a city based on the template `werkzeuge/vice_city_karte.png` (Nice stays original): two main islands with beach, parks, airport, bridges and small islands, 365 road sections with AI traffic (730 lanes), about 740 buildings along the roads (tall blocks on the white areas of the template), quay walls, water.
-The building density is chosen so that the game runs at 20 frames/s like the original.
-The player start and starting cars are in the downtown of the west island; all mission points were moved to the nearest new road (mission 1 entirely relative to the new start).
-The missions are therefore playable but no longer follow the original Miami geography – they can be adjusted further in the mission editor.
-The ROM can be opened in the Studio and edited further (building, faces, traffic).

 **Your own cities:** `werkzeuge/stadt_aus_bild.py <image.png> <output.gba> [units per pixel]` (Python with numpy, scipy, scikit-image, Pillow).
 Template colours: blue = water, black = road, yellow = beach, green = park,